skg-if/ext-tmpl/structure.md

   https://w3id.org/skg-if/extension/<extension acronym>/context/<X.Y.Z>/skg-if.json
   ```

 The `<extension acronym>` in the URLs above is the acronym of the extension as defined in the related SKG-IF GitHub repository assigned with the extension, without considering the prefix `ext-`.
-For instance, the current context for the [RA-SKG extension](https://github.com/skg-if/ext-ra-skg) is accessible at the URL [https://w3id.org/skg-if/extension/ra-skg/context/skg-if.json](https://w3id.org/skg-if/extension/ra-skg/context/skg-if.json).
+For instance, the current context is accessible at the URL [https://w3id.org/skg-if/extension/tmpl/context/skg-if.json](https://w3id.org/skg-if/extension/tmpl/context/skg-if.json).

 Instead, `<X.Y.Z>` in the URLs above identifies the version number of the particular context developed for the extension.
-For instance, the context having version `1.0.0` for the [RA-SKG extension](https://github.com/skg-if/ext-ra-skg) is accessible at the URL [https://w3id.org/skg-if/extension/ra-skg/context/1.0.0/skg-if.json](https://w3id.org/skg-if/extension/ra-skg/context/1.0.0/skg-if.json).
+For instance, the context having version `1.0.0` is accessible at the URL [https://w3id.org/skg-if/extension/tmpl/context/1.0.0/skg-if.json](https://w3id.org/skg-if/extension/tmpl/context/1.0.0/skg-if.json).

 ## The `interoperability-framework` folder